leanprover/fp-lean/functional-programming-lean/src/title.md

 ## Release history

+### September, 2022

+This release adds the first half of a chapter on type classes, which are Lean's mechanism for overloading operators and an important means of organizing code and structuring libraries.
+Additionally, the second chapter has been updated to account for changes in Lean's stream API.

 ### August, 2022

 This third public release adds a second chapter, which describes compiling and running programs along with Lean's model for side effects.